Renew your registration and endorsement

 How to apply for renewal

 You must use myCAV to renew your registration.
-For more information, view About myCAV – Registration and licensing.
+Find more information about myCAV.

 Create or sign-in to your myCAV account